feventurini/eyewordembed/README.md

-# Training Neural Word Embeddings with Eye-tracking data
+## Training Neural Word Embeddings with Eye-tracking data
-ABSTRACT
+#### ABSTRACT
 Several psycholinguistic studies have provided convincing evidence regarding the intrinsic relation of gaze measurements and word properties.
 In this work, we aim to explore the effect of eye-tracking data in learning word embeddings.
 We propose a multi-task approach in which we train word representations by jointly learning to predict gaze with a shared regression task.
 The results obtained are mixed: whilst the word embeddings' quality, as judged by means of word similarities and analogies, does not improve, we present evidence that the model yields \textit{specialized} word embeddings which are able to capture regularities related to reading times.
 We provide a critical analysis of the results and our simple approach, as well as suggesting possible directions for improvement.

-Details about the code:
+#### The code:

+> This code was developed in the context of my MSc dissertation at University of Edinburgh and initially was not supposed to be made public.
+For this reason, it does not carry all the documentation, details and maintainability that I would have provided in a full-fledged commercial project.
+Nevertheless, I decided to make this repository publicly available so that it might prove useful to somebody willing to tackle a similar project.

+In the code, you may often find referenced the "dataset" folder.
+It was used to contain all the datasets, the KenLM language models and all of the subsample datasets.
+The two corpora used were the Dundee Corpus<sup>[1](#myfootnote1)</sup>/Treebank<sup>[2](#myfootnote2)</sup> and the Gigaword<sup>[3](#myfootnote3)</sup> dataset 5th edition, available through the university-wide linense at UoE.
+The directory is not available in the public repository for two reasons: the corpora are both licensed, and the files are too big.

 The models folder contains all the designed model and the supporting code.
 - all the file starting with "train_*" can be run to train the single models (e.g. multitask (with and without limited vocabulary), eyetracking standalone, word2vec standalone..):
   - train_eyetracking.py takes self-explanatory command lines options, with a handy help interface.
-An example of use is: <br/>
+An example of use is: train_eyetracking.py -wl -pos -sur
-  train_eyetracking.py -wl -pos -sur (this runs the eyetracking task with word length, pos tag and surprisal as features)
+  (this runs the eyetracking task with word length, pos tag and surprisal as features)
   - train_multitask.py and train_multitask_limit_vocab.py are run with the configuration in the config files (see bottom of this list)
 - the folders "test_*" were used for the various runs of the models.
 They currently contain the scripts used for running the tests, as well the final statistics and a couple relevant examples of trained models each (they also contain a generate_tsv.py file to generate the statistics from the models' logs)
 - eyetracking.py contains the definition of the regression model, designed in chainer (also contains the classifier model, mentioned but not reported in the dissertation)